alecisec/mattermost-migration/README.md

 * JDK 7 (or higher) + Maven 3

-* Can connect on both (postgresql/mysql) database system at the same time.
+* Network routes to connect to source & destination (postgresql/mysql) databases system at the same time.

 ### Conditions

-* Using same version of Mattermost.
+Both source and destination must be the same mattermost version

  ```
-ex) v4.3.2 Mattermost running on postgresql database
+e.g. v4.3.2 Mattermost running on postgresql database

  to  v4.3.2 Mattermost running on mysql database
  ```